Al-Bassa: Roman and Byzantine empires

-A Jewish settlement stood at the site between 70 and 425 CE.
 Blown glass pitchers uncovered in a tomb in al-Bassa were dated to circa 396 CE.
+The tomb was dated from coins found in it, and crosses on some of the pottery indicated that it was Christian burial.

+According to Grootkerk, there was a Jewish settlement here between 70 and 425 CE.

 The Survey of Western Palestine, sponsored by the Palestine Exploration Fund, identified al-Bassa as, "probably a Crusading village"; however, archaeological excavations only uncovered architectural evidence of an ecclesiastical farm in operation there between the 5th to 8th centuries.

-Crusader period
+Middle Ages

 Although pottery sherds found by archaeologists indicate continuous habitation throughout the Middle Ages, no Crusader-period architectural remains were discovered yet as of 1997.
 A capital decorated with a cross once dated to the Crusader period was later re-dated to the Byzantine period.

 The site was used in 1189 C.E. as a Crusader encampment during a military campaign, and a document dated October 1200 recorded the sale of the village by King Amalric II of Jerusalem to the Teutonic Order.
 A-Bassa was the first village listed as part of the domain of the Crusaders during the hudna (Islamic ceasefire) between the Crusaders based in Acre and the Mamluk sultan al-Mansur (Qalawun) in 1283.